 Aspirin should only be used under the guidance of a veterinarian at a recommended dose.
 Failure to adhere leads to adverse side effects.

 Any adverse side effects observed are usually dose-related, either as an overdose or through long term use.

 The effects of the drugs result from decreased prostaglandin concentration in the body.

 Common side effects include:

 Gastrointestinal effects: These include gastric ulcers, gastric bleeding, nausea, and vomiting.
 Apart from mediating pain and inflammation, prostaglandins help in the production of the mucus lining found in the stomach.
 This helps prevent corrosion of the stomach lining by hydrochloric acid produced in the stomach.
-Lowered levels of prostaglandins expose the stomach lining leading for formation of stomach ulcers, bleeding, vomiting and nausea.
+Lowered levels of prostaglandins expose the stomach lining leading to the formation of stomach ulcers, bleeding, vomiting, and nausea.
 This is usually indicated by dark tarry stools and abdominal pain.

 Kidney failure: Reduced prostaglandin production in the body causes a decrease in blood flow to various organs in the body.
 This can lead organ failure in vital organs such as the kidneys due to lack of nutrients and oxygen.

 Liver toxicity: Aspirin is metabolized in the liver.
 High aspirin blood levels can lead to injury.

 Before giving a prescription, veterinarians usually take into consideration various factors.
 These include:

 Any concurrent medication: Some drugs may interact and lead to fatal side effects.